Anujpatel04/Anuj-AI-ML-Lab/README.md

 - Each project is self-contained with its own dependencies
 - Projects can be run independently
 - Configuration is centralized in the root `.env` file
+- Most projects support multiple LLM providers - choose the one that works best for you
 - Some agents require additional setup (Playwright browsers, Ollama, etc.)
-- Check individual README files for specific requirements
+- Check individual README files for specific requirements and LLM provider configuration
 - This repository is in active development - expect regular updates and new features

 ## Contributing